jolie/docs/src/language-tools-and-standard-library/protocols/http/README.md

      * or according to "requestCompression".
 On the server the compression is
      * enabled using gzip or deflate as the client requested it. gzip is
      * preferred over deflate since it is more common.
-     * If the ne.g.,otiation was successful, the server returns the compressed
+     * If the negotiation was successful, the server returns the compressed
      * data with a "Content-Encoding" header and an updated "Content-Length"
      * field.
      *